BuvinJT/distbuilder/docs/ConfigClasses.md

 for installation or only for uninstallation.
 Having direct counterparts is not required.
 When defining an `externalOps` list with "pure uninstallation" actions, you should especially keep the reverse order of such operations in mind.

+## QtIfwKillOp

+This class is used to drive process killing operations.
+Such actions are frequently useful prior to installing or uninstalling software, especially when it comes to instances of the target programs themselves.

+This class is employed by [QtIfwPackageScript](#qtifwpackagescript), and is internally used to actually generate and inject [QtIfwExternalOp](#qtifwexternalop) objects.

+Constructor:

+	QtIfwKillOp( processName, onInstall=True, onUninstall=True ):

+Attributes & default values:

+        processName = <required>
+        onInstall   = True
+        onUninstall = True
+        isElevated  = True

+Notes:

+Kill operations are performed prior to any others during either on install or uninstall process.
+**ALL** processes with the given `processName` will be forcefully terminated.
+For convenience, instead of passing the explicit name the of process, you may instead pass a [QtIfwPackage](#qtifwpackage).
+In which case, the name of the "primary executable" will be automatically extracted from that.

 ## QtIfwExeWrapper